AliceO2Group/AliceO2/Steer/README.md

    but with the idea to give back the changes some day
 b) adaptations to classes because some things are done differently than in FairRoot (MC truth handling, parameter handling etc)

+This package contains the following subpackages:

+\subpage refSteerDigitizerWorkflow